Chapter 1:

 Twenty-nine?

-The students couldn’t believe their ears.
+The students can’t believe their ears.

-One of them was missing.
+One of them is missing.

-The class president and resident ojou-sama, Rina Suzuki, raises her hand, “Do you mind giving us a minute to confirm, there should be thirty of us.”
+The class president and resident ojou-sama, Rina Suzuki, raises her hand: “Do you mind giving us a minute to confirm?
+There should be thirty of us.”

-Halsey nods, “By all means, please, go ahead.”
+Halsey nods.
+“By all means, please, go ahead.”

 “Kyoshin is missing!”